 5G in manufacturing will change the landscape of the industry by offering unprecedented speed and connectivity.
 It will redefine “real-time” monitoring and increase the scope of communication between equipment and devices.
 The 5G smart factory will be the fastest and most productive operation in history, with major advances in productivity, efficiency, quality and increased innovation.

 The Fourth Industrial Revolution would not have been possible with the fast broadband speeds of 4G LTE.
 But with speeds 100 times faster than those of 4G and the ability to handle up to 10,000 times more data, 5G will become the first cellular, wireless platform to offer reliable machine-to-machine systems—the digital infrastructure of tomorrow’s smart factories.

-Early studies conducted by the American Society for Quality have shown that 82% of early adopters of 5G have increased productivity efficiency and have reported a 49% decrease in product defects.
-5G’s contribution to this overall improvement in production output is estimated to boost global GDP by $3 trillion and provide over 22 million jobs by the 2035.
+Early studies conducted by the American Society for Quality have shown that 82% of early adopters of 5G have increased productivity, efficiency and have reported a 49% decrease in product defects.
+5G’s contribution to this overall improvement in production output is estimated to boost global GDP by a little under $740 billion by the 2030.

 5G’s Improvements to the Modern Smart Factory